Nabil Ghilas

-Nabil Ghilas (born 20 April 1990) is a professional footballer who most recently played as a striker for Athlético Marseille.
-Internationally, he represented the Algeria national team.
+Nabil Ghilas (born 20 April 1990) is a professional footballer who plays as a striker for Berre SpC.
+Born in France, he played for the Algeria national team.

 Club career

 Early years and Moreirense

 Born in Marseille, France, Ghilas only played amateur football in the country.
 In 2010, aged 20, he transferred to Moreirense F.C. in Portugal, being immediately loaned to F.C.
 Vizela in the third division.
 He returned for the 2011–12 season, helping the club return to the Primeira Liga after a seven-year absence.

 Ghilas played all 30 games for the Moreira de Cónegos side in the 2012–13 campaign, scoring 13 goals in the league and 16 overall.
 Highlights included braces in home wins against C.D.
 Nacional (3–1) and S.C.
 Beira-Mar (3–0), but his team suffered immediate relegation.

 Porto

 On 8 July 2013, Ghilas joined FC Porto on a four-year contract for a fee rumoured to be around €3 million, with a buyout clause of €30m.
 He made his official debut on 22 September, playing injury time in a 2–2 draw at G.D.
 Estoril Praia.

 Ghilas scored his first goal for the northerners on 5 February 2014, against the same opponent for a 2–1 home win in the quarter-finals of the Taça de Portugal.
 His second came 22 days later, as he netted the 3–3 at Eintracht Frankfurt in the UEFA Europa League round of 32 and Porto progressed 5–5 on aggregate; on both occasions, he came on as a second-half substitute.

 On 1 September 2014, Ghilas was loaned to Spanish club Córdoba CF. His maiden La Liga appearance occurred on 12 September, replacing Mike Havenaar in the 59th minute of a 1–1 away draw against UD Almería.

 Ghilas scored his first goal for the Andalusians on 18 October, netting his team's only in a 2–1 home loss to Málaga CF. On 10 July 2015, he moved to fellow league side Levante UD on loan for one year.